thanasxda/basic-linux-setup/README.md

 The setup will replace the repositories anyway, it's just for installing the GPU driver in case of it not coming preinstalled in the testing iso.
 Trying to be very beginner friendly here.
 As for complete beginners the | just passes on the output to another application, to reduce the confusion.
 You do not need to install Linux this way, nor is console needed after being done with the full setup.
 It can be compared to Mac os for people having a wrong impression, especially KDE I consider... easier than Windows.
-Besides the point, install the GPU driver:
+Besides the point, install the GPU driver: (Note that underneath method could just as well be replaced by packages: `firmware-linux-nonfree` `firmware-misc-nonfree`.
+Check what hardware needs nonfree drivers basically.)
 ```
 sudo apt update && sudo apt install firmware-amd-graphics && systemctl reboot # used amd graphics in example here
 # Boot linux. > basic-linux-setup > open terminal > ./1* # hit enter.